Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/inscene_parenting_player.md

 ## Issue:

-When a player prefab contains a script that dynamically adds a parent to its transform, the client can't join a game hosted by another client.
+When a player Prefab has a script that dynamically adds a parent to its transform, the client can't join a game hosted by another client.
 [You can see orignal issue here](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects/issues/1211)

 Steps to reproduce the behavior:

 1. Set up basic networking game with at least one `GameObject` in a scene that isn't the player.
-1. Add a script to the player prefab that adds parenting to its transform via `gameObject.transform.SetParent()` in the `Start()` method.
+1. Add a script to the player Prefab that adds parenting to its transform via `gameObject.transform.SetParent()` in the `Start()` method.
 1. Launch one instance of the game as Host.
 1. Launch another instance and try to join as Client.